DevOps

 Workflows (SWF)

 SWF is one of the lesser known services provided by AWS.
-In the Design Marketplace, designers can submit their content for inclusion in the Canva library as layouts.
+In the Design Marketplace(opens in a new tab or window), designers can submit their content for inclusion in the Canva library as layouts.
 This submission flow involves capturing the design state, preparing rendered images, a review process, final publishing, and indexing.
 Some of these tasks are synchronous, some are asynchronous, some are automatic, some are manual.
 We use SWF to connect these distributed tasks together into a coherent flow.

 The file-based workflow engine is the most complex fake we use.
 Before unfolding workflow state into multiple files and directories, we started with an in-memory implementation of a workflow engine where all state was externalized into serializable classes: